fededim/TSqlResources/README.md

 # Scripts (Scripts folder)

-## Script_db_maintenance.sql
+## DbMaintenance.sql
 A helper script which must be scheduled every day (or more frequently) to rebuild all fragmented indexes of a database and update all its statistics

 ## QueryExcelCsv.sql
-A helper script which can be used to query CSV or XSLX files directly in Sql Management Studio without importing them into tables
+An example script which can be used to query CSV or XSLX files directly in Sql Management Studio without importing them into tables

+## BackupDatabase.Sql
+A helper script which will perform a backup of a database to a network location mounted on letter Z: